deciob/chaplin-links/README.md

 ```

 ## Background and motivations
-My goal is to learn Chaplin.
-I am not totally new to the JavaScript MV* hype and have built a couple of fairly complex one page JavaScript applications using spinejs.
-I have been flirting with backbone for some time now, curious about its popularity, but never got to try it out until...
-Chaplin came along...
+My goal was to learn Chaplin.
+I am not totally new to the JavaScript MV* hype and have built a couple of complex one page JavaScript applications using spinejs, but nothing more.

-Started from backbone.
-My first weekend though, full of source code, blog posts and tutorials, was one of frustration... so many ways of doing the same thing!
-Beautiful, but also so frustrating.
+To introduce myself to Chaplin I started from backbone.
+A weekend full of source code, blog posts and tutorials, and some frustration... so many ways of doing the same thing!
 I needed some good pragmatic guidance!
-After 2 days, I had very little working code and no real understanding about what was good.
-So, the weekend after, with not much enthusiasm left, I dropped backbone for Chaplin and...
+So, the weekend after, with not much enthusiasm, I dropped backbone for Chaplin and...

 ... beautiful surprise!
-After reading the presentation once more and some good poking into the source code and example applications, I had this learning application up and running and, most important, I was having fun building it!
+After reading the presentation once more and some good poking into the source code and example applications, I had this learning application up and running and  having fun with it!
+Chaplin is definitely worth a try!

-As a general advice to start playing with Chaplin I would suggest:
+My advice for anyone wanting to learn:
-* Try some backbone, understand models and collections, and do not despair if things look confused.
+* Try backbone, understand models and collections, and do not despair if things look confused (Chaplin is here to help).
-* Read the excellent [Chaplin README](https://github.com/chaplinjs/chaplin/blob/master/README.md) introduction.
+* Read [Chaplin](https://github.com/chaplinjs/chaplin/blob/master/README.md)'s excellent introduction.
 * Use [chaplin-boilerplate] (https://github.com/chaplinjs/chaplin-boilerplate) and [facebook-example] (https://github.com/chaplinjs/facebook-example) as starting points.
-* Look into the source code if not sure about something.
+* Look back to the source code (both chaplin and backbone) if things still look unclear.

 ## About Controllers
 [Chaplin-docs](https://github.com/chaplinjs/chaplin/blob/master/README.md#controllers).